Introduction¶

 Why Use pan-scm-cli?¶

-Manually managing configurations in the SCM web interface can be time-consuming and prone to errors.
-The CLI provides a streamlined way to automate these tasks, ensuring consistency and efficiency.
-It's especially valuable for:
+Manually managing configurations in the SCM web interface can be time-consuming and error-prone.
+The CLI streamlines these tasks, ensuring consistency and efficiency.
+It is especially valuable for:

-- Bulk operations that would be tedious to perform in the web interface
+- Bulk Operations: Apply hundreds of configuration changes that would be tedious in the web interface

-- Integrating SCM management into scripts and automation workflows
+- Automation Workflows: Integrate SCM management into CI/CD pipelines and scripts

 Key Features¶